 A Supervising Magistrate for the Tribunal is appointed by the Chief Magistrate.
 Magistrate Fiona Hayes has held this position since February 2018.

 The role of the Supervising Magistrate includes liaison between the registry and tribunal members; encouraging consistent practices across regions; disseminating information about legislative and procedural changes within the Tribunal; chairing the Tribunal’s Coordinating Committee meetings; advising the Chief Magistrate on rules, practice directions and other issues relating to the Tribunal; liaising with the Victim Support Agency and victim support services; and participating in community education programs.

 Judicial Registrars are independent judicial decision makers appointed by the Governor in Council to assist the court in both judicial and administrative functions.
 Judicial Registrars commenced work in the Victims of Crime Assistance Tribunal from 1 February 2012, following a delegation of powers by the Chief Magistrate.
 Initially a pilot programme commenced at Heidelberg, Ringwood and Melbourne court venues.

 Due to the success of the pilot programme it was extended to all metropolitan, regional and rural courts in February 2013.
-There are currently 13 Judicial Registrars in Victoria.
 The Judicial Registrars undertake Victims of Crime Assistance matters at all court venues they visit across Victoria allowing for efficient determination of applications.

-Judicial Registrars can deal with applications under the Victims of Crime Assistance Act by primary and secondary victims except where there are allegations of sexual assault or family violence.
-Judicial Registrar’s cannot determine related victim applications.
+Judicial Registrars can deal with applications under the Victims of Crime Assistance Act by primary, secondary and related victims except where there are allegations of sexual assault, unless the offender has been found guilty.
+Judicial Registrar’s do not hear Koori List applications.
 Judicial Registrar’s can also hear applications for an extension of time to lodge an application, interim orders, access to documents and variation of awards, as well as give directions.